containers/buildah/docs/buildah-source-pull.1.md

 ## DESCRIPTION
 Pull a source image from a registry to a specified path.
-The pull operation will fail if the image does not comply with a source-image OCI rartifact.
+The pull operation will fail if the image does not comply with a source-image OCI artifact.

 Note that the buildah-source command and all its subcommands are experimental and may be subject to future changes.